holtrop/propane/doc/user_guide.md

 The `p_context_delete()` function must be called to deinitialize and deallocate a context structure allocated by `p_context_init()`.

-This function is not available for D language since D has a garbage collector.

 ### `p_lex`

 The `p_lex()` function is the main entry point to the lexer.